Variational Neural Networks: Introduction

 \section{Introduction}

 The ability to estimate the uncertainty of prediction in neural networks provides advantages in using high-performing models in real-world problems, as it enables higher-level decision-making to consider such information in further actions.
 To do so, one needs the neural network to accompany its output with a measurement of its corresponding uncertainty for each input it processes.
 Several approaches have been introduced to this end, with Bayesian Neural Networks (BNNs) \cite{1995bayessian_nn, wilson2020bayesian, charnock2020bayesian} providing an elegant framework for estimating uncertainty of a neural network by introducing a probability distribution over its weights and sampling different models that are meant to describe the input from different points of view.
 This allows to determine inputs for which the network predictions are different, leading to a measurement of the network uncertainty in its outputs.
-Such an approach usually comes with an increased computational cost, but may be valuable for tasks where prediction errors result in high losses, such as autonomous driving, or medical image analysis, or critical infrastructure control.
+Such an approach usually comes with an increased computational cost, but may be valuable for tasks where prediction errors result in high losses.